 Adapting Existing Analyzer to Support Targeted Petrochemical Production

-As refineries move to produce specific chemicals, they require analyzers which can adapt and accurately monitor the process.
+As refineries move to produce specific chemicals, they require analyzers that can adapt and accurately monitor the process.
 The NIR-O Full Spectrum NIR Analyzer along with Omniview software can be quickly reprogramed to predict parameters of interest for any number of potential petrochemical compounds.

 The 12 channel (sample points) variant of the NIR-O allows for the different sample points to be configured for various applications.
 In contrast to other analyzer vendors, the expand-ability of sample points and chemometric calibrations makes the NIR-O a smart choice for refineries following the crude-to-chemical trend.